Leroymilo/FurnitureFramework/doc/Complex Fields/Lights.md

 ## Source Image

 The path to the image that will be used for the light, you can provide it yourself in your assets or use one from the game.
-For example, "Content/LooseSprites/Lighting/indoorWindowLight.png" is used for lamp lights, and "FF/assets/light_glows/window.png" is used for the window glow (it is in the Furniture Framework's assets because I extracted it from the cursors tilesheet).
+For example, "Content/LooseSprites/Lighting/indoorWindowLight.png" is used for lamp lights, and "FF/assets/light_glows/window.png" is used for the window glow (it is in the Furniture Framework's assets because I extracted it from the game's cursors tilesheet).
-If you omit this path, the main texture will be used.
+If you omit this path, the main texture of your Furniture will be used.

 ## Toggle